RichmondMoore/Chip8/README.md

 ## Usage

-To build, enter `make build`
+To build, enter `make build`, then run the executable `./chip8`

-To run the interpreter, enter `./chip8 <Path to ROM> <Speed (Hz)>` Both the ROM and speed are optional, and defalt to BRIX and 540 respectively.

-## Known Issues

-The timing isn't perfect, which I think is causing some minor issues with collision detection.

-There are minor issues with drawing to the display which may be caused by:
-    - Bugs in ROMs used
-    - Bugs with display opcode
-    - Something else I haven't thought of
+Note: I am planning to update the way ROMs and speeds are set, so the Usage instructions will change.

-## Future
+## Rewrite

-There are still several things I may add in the future if I return to this project:
-    - Extend GUI to show the instructions being executed and the current register values
-    - Use function pointers instead of switch statements
-    - Change how GUI is handled, I think there is a better way
+This is my attempt at rewriting my Chip-8 emulator to be easier to work with, show more information, and fix underlying issues with my original implementation.
+This version uses Raylib rather than SDL2.
+Opcode execution is much more separated now, with each getting its own function rather than all of them being included in the giant switch statement.